kqdtran/ninjascraper/README.md

 Get your exams from Ninja Course!

 ## Versions and Changelog
+* **v1.2.1** (12/12/2012): Added more specific instructions on how to run this on Windows.
+Also removed some redundant code in both ".py" files.
 * **v1.2** (12/8/2012): Modified to take one less command-line argumment, aka no need for professor's name anymore!
 It will now scrape through all exams belong to professors whose names are on the Ratings tab.
 Also, the exams will be saved in a directory named after the course whose exams you want to search for.
 * **v1.1** (12/7/2012): Modified to work with every department, but users still need the abbreviations and professor's name.
 Also added support for Python3.
 * **v1.0** (12/6/2012): Forked from https://github.com/Vaishaal/ninjascraper.